Jérôme Boateng: Personal life

-Boateng is a Ghanaian German, born to a German mother named Martina Boateng and a Ghanaian father in Berlin.
-He is the younger, paternal half-brother of fellow professional footballer Kevin-Prince Boateng.
-He also has an elder brother, George, who played for the youth sides at Hertha BSC but not a professional player.
+Boateng is the younger, paternal half-brother of fellow professional footballer Kevin-Prince Boateng.
+They are the only brothers to face each other in a World Cup match, which they did in 2010 and 2014.
+Kevin-Prince has criticized his brother and stated the two are estranged.

-Boateng was in a long-term relationship with Sherin Senler, with whom he has twin daughters.
-The pair separated for a couple of years but reunited in November 2013, to only have an on-off relationship.
-He had a son in 2015.
+Boateng was in a long-term, on-off relationship with Sherin Senler.
+Together they have twin daughters, and Boateng also has a younger son.
+Boateng was found guilty of causing bodily harm to Senler, assaulting her on vacation in 2018.

 In 2019, Boateng began a relationship with Polish-born model Kasia Lenhardt.
-In February 2021, following a public spat between the two after Lenhardt crashed Boateng's Mini Cooper and was charged with driving under the influence, Boateng announced the two were separating.
-Their relationship had already become publicly sour, with Boateng accusing the model of sabotaging a previous relationship and blackmailing him to stay with her.
-On 10 February, one week after the confirmed breakup, Lenhardt was found dead in an apartment in Berlin, with investigators believing the cause of death to be suicide.
-Boateng, who was in Qatar playing in the FIFA Club World Cup with Bayern Munich at the time, was then confirmed to have departed the country for personal reasons by the club.
+In February 2021, following a public spat after Lenhardt crashed Boateng's car and was charged with driving under the influence, Boateng announced the two were separating.
+The relationship had already publicly soured, with Boateng accusing Lenhardt of sabotaging a previous relationship.
+He accused Lendhardt and Senler of making false claims of violence.
+On 10 February, one week after the confirmed breakup, Lenhardt, a 25-year-old mother, was found dead in a Berlin apartment.
+Investigators believed the cause to be suicide.
+Boateng, who was in Qatar playing in the FIFA Club World Cup with Bayern Munich at the time, was confirmed by the club to have departed the country for personal reasons.

-Boateng is engaged to long time off/on again girlfriend Rebecca Silvera.

-Der Spiegel conducted an investigation into Boateng, and reported in March 2024 the possession of an email from Boateng's mother from March 2021 used in custody proceedings between Boateng and Sherin Senler, where Boateng's mother wrote (originally in German): "For years, my son has been abusing women psychologically and physically, now Kasia Lenhardt has taken her own life and he still doesn't want to suffer the consequences for his behavior."
-Der Spiegel also reported the contents of Lenhardt's iPhone, passed to the publication from her relatives; the contents included claims from Lenhardt that at Oktoberfest 2019 Boateng "almost broke my left thumb", threw glasses, and provided pictures of her arms having hematomas, with her naming Boateng as the perpetrator, with Der Spiegel reporting that several people have heard the same story from Lenhardt; in another incident in January 2021, Lenhardt wrote to Boateng claiming that he tore her ear and hurt her knee, while he denied doing so.
+Der Spiegel conducted an investigation into Boateng and, in March 2024, reported on a 2021 email from Boateng's mother that was used in custody proceedings between Boateng and Senler.
+Boateng's mother wrote (originally in German): "For years, my son has been abusing women psychologically and physically, now Kasia Lenhardt has taken her own life and he still doesn't want to suffer the consequences for his behavior."
+Der Spiegel also reported the contents of Lenhardt's iPhone, given to the publication by her relatives.
+The contents included claims from Lenhardt that Boateng almost broke her thumb, threw glasses, and caused hematomas on her arms, which she had photographed.
+Der Spiegel reported that several people heard the same story from Lenhardt.
+In January 2021, Lenhardt wrote to Boateng claiming that he tore her ear and hurt her knee, while he denied doing so.